kiaashkan/period-tracker-bot/README.md

 Every alert message also comes with a **"How's today?"** button for a one-tap status check.

+You can send `/start` or `/help` at any time to see this menu or command list again.

 ## Files

 - `Worker.js` — the Worker code